-From the grand triptychs of Peter Paul Rubens to the sublime graphics of Mondrian, Donato Giancola’s paintings mine classical draftsmanship, narration and aesthetics of composition to lay a foundation rich in historical associations.
-Through his love of story and work with the human figure, Donato makes conscious efforts to find and preserve those forms of expression which best define our humanity.
+From the grand triptychs of Peter Paul Rubens to the sublime graphics of Mondrian, Donato Giancola’s paintings mine classical draftsmanship, narration, and aesthetics of composition to lay a foundation rich in historical associations.
+Through his love of story and work with the human figure, Donato makes conscious efforts to find and preserve those forms of expression that best define our humanity.

 Since graduating summa cum laude in painting from Syracuse University, Donato’s paintings have graced the covers of over three hundred novels, appeared in scores of exhibitions and landed him numerous peer honors including three Hugo Awards, twenty-one Chesley Awards from the Association of Science Fiction and Fantasy Artists, Gold and Silver Medals from the annual Spectrum, the prestigious Hamilton King Award from the Society of Illustrators, and awards from The Art Renewal Center’s Salons.
 Formative years in the early nineties were spent as the studio assistant to the preeminent figure painter Vincent Desiderio, and long days of study in the museums of New York.